kishwarshafin/pepper/docs/misc/pepper_v0.7_method_update.md

 </center>

 ### Step 5: DeepVariant
-DeepVariant re-genotypes the candidates proposed by `PEPPER-HP` and reads haplotagged by `Margin`.
+DeepVariant re-genotypes the candidates proposed by `PEPPER-HP` using reads haplotagged by `Margin`.
 We use the following features for DeepVariant:
 <img src="img/deepvariant_pileup.png" alt="PEPPER HP summary" height=100px>

 * **Read base**: Base observed at each position.